babasaraki/iandow.github.io/_posts/2018-05-17-StreamSets_MapR_Docker.md

 tags: [streamsets, mapr, docker, data pipelines]
 ---

-In this post I demonstrate how to use the PACC to enable StreamSets to use MapR.
-The MapR installer can be used to create a "persistent application client container" (PACC).
-By mapping /opt/mapr through Docker volumes, *any* container can use MapR!!!
+In this post I demonstrate how to use the MapR PACC to enable StreamSets to use MapR.
+The MapR PACC stands for "persistent application client container" (PACC).
+By mapping `/opt/mapr` from the PACC through Docker volumes, *any* container can use MapR!!!
 Installing the PACC is a piece of cake, too.

 # Introduction